STGBD-Net: Spatio-temporal Gradient Basis Decomposition Network for Infrared Small Target Detection: Experiments

 \subsubsection{Implementation Details}

-The loss function for all models is the IoU loss \cite{yu2016unitbox}.
-All experiments are conducted on Ubuntu 20.04 LTS.
-We train SIRSTD models on an NVIDIA GeForce RTX 4080 GPU for 400 epochs, using the Adam optimizer with a learning rate of \(5 \times 10^{-4}\).
-The batch size is set to 4.
-The learning rate is decayed to \(5 \times 10^{-5}\) at epoch 200 and further reduced to \(5 \times 10^{-6}\).
-Our MIRSTD architecture runs on two 24GB GeForce RTX 3090 GPUs.
-We train for 20 epochs with the Adam optimizer and an initial learning rate of 0.001.
-Furthermore, we set the temporal window size $N$ of STD$^\mathrm{2}$Net to 5.
-We run each algorithm three times and use the average outcome as the final result.
-All models, including the baselines, are trained under our experimental configuration to ensure a fair comparison.
+All experiments are implemented on Ubuntu 20.04 LTS.
+To ensure the robustness and generalizability of our results, we evaluate the proposed algorithm across both SIRSTD and MIRSTD tasks. \begin{itemize} \item \textbf{SIRSTD:} Models were trained on a single NVIDIA GeForce RTX 4080 GPU for 400 epochs.
+We used the Adam optimizer with an initial learning rate of $5\times10^{-4}$.
+The learning rate was decayed to $5\times10^{-5}$ at epoch 200 and further reduced to $5\times10^{-6}$ in the final stage.
+The batch size was set to 4. \item \textbf{MIRSTD:} Our architecture was trained on two 24GB NVIDIA GeForce RTX 3090 GPUs for 20 epochs.
+We employed the Adam optimizer with an initial learning rate of $1\times10^{-3}$ and a batch size of 4.
+The temporal window size $N$ for STGBD-Net was set to 5, which is commonly applied in many papers \cite{ying2025rfr, Li2025dtum, Deng2026DQAligner}. \end{itemize} Furthermore, we assess the computational efficiency of our proposed methods using a standardized input resolution of $256\times256$ pixels and GeForce RTX 4080 GPU for both SIRSTD and MIRSTD.